Our Camel Travel guide to Puerto del Carmen includes all the information any first time visitors may find useful for holidays in Lanzarote.

 Food shopping in Puerto del Carmen

 The Lidl supermarket on Avenida Juan Carlos is a popular place for food shopping this this resort.
+The new Mercadona supermarket (opened Aug 2022) has 1 hour’s free car parking included for food shoppers on the strip by the Fariones hotels.
 There’s a larger Eurospar supermarket on the outskirts at the Macher roundabout if you have transport.
 You won’t be far from smaller stores such as Spar, HiperDino and SuperDino scattered throughout the resort.
 There are 3 fresh fish shops – La Lonja and Chano near the harbour and Puerto Del Carmen Pescadéria near Lidl.

 Guide to Puerto del Carmen boat trips